JunoJupyter-design/student-course-management-system/README.md

 Ensure the correct JRE is selected.

 Click Finish.
 The project will appear in the Package Explorer.

-[YOUR SCREENSHOT HERE: A screenshot of the Eclipse "New Java Project" dialog filled out.]

 Creating and Running a Program
 Right-click the src folder in your new project and select New > Class.